Long range correlation in cosmic microwave background radiation: Introduction

+The statistical properties of the primordial fluctuations generated by the inflationary cosmology are closely related to the cosmic microwave background radiation anisotropy and a measurement of non-Gaussianity is a direct test of the inflation paradigm (see Refs. \cite{barto10,rau10} for more details).
+Many authors have searched for non-Gaussian signatures in CMB data using peak distributions \cite{bar86,bond87}, the genus curve \cite{col88,smoot94}, peak correlations \cite{kog96}, global Minkowski functionals methods \cite{win97} and directional spherical wavelet \cite{mec08,mec081}.
+The techniques used for the detection of non-Gaussianity in hydrodynamic turbulence was applied for CMB data \cite{sree03,sa05a}.
+Moreover the Gaussianity of CMB in different angular scales have been tested \cite{heavens98,peak85,alan99,alan01,schmalzing98,ferreira98,pando98,bromley99,banday00,contaldi00,mukherjee00,magueijo00,novikov00,sandvik01,barreiro00,phillips01,komatsu02,komatsu01,kunz01,aghanim01,cayon02,park01,shandarin02,wu01,santos02,polenta02,Mead2010,lew08,reath10,drag10}.
+Most of the previous works only tested the consistency between the CMB data and simulated Gaussian realizations and so far they found no significant evidence for cosmological non-Gaussianity.

-In this paper we would like to characterize the complex behavior of CMB through the computation of the fluctuation parameters - scaling exponents - which quantifies the correlation exponents and multifractality of the data.
-We use certain fractal analysis approaches such as, the Multifractal Detrended Fluctuation Analysis (MF-DFA), Rescaled Range Analysis $(R/S)$ and Scaled Windowed Variance (SWV) to analysis the data set.
+In this work we characterize the complex behavior of CMB through the computation of the fluctuation parameters - scaling exponents - which quantifies the correlation exponents and multifractality of the data.
+We use certain fractal analysis approaches such as, Multifractal Detrended Fluctuation Analysis (MF-DFA), Rescaled Range Analysis $(R/S)$ and Scaled Windowed Variance (SWV) to analysis the data set.
 Using the new approaches, we will test the statistical isotropy and Gaussianity of temperature fluctuations at the last scattering surface.
 The MF-DFA method shows that Cosmic Microwave Background fluctuations has a long range correlation function with multifractal behavior.
 Comparing the MF-DFA results of the original temperature fluctuations to those for shuffled and surrogate series, we conclude that the multifractality nature of CMB is mainly due to long-range correlations and the map is consistent with Gaussian distribution.
-Applied methods of MF-DFA, $R/S$ and SWV, show that {\it WMAP} data is a statistically isotropic data set or fractional Gaussian noise.
-The value of Hurst exponent guarantees that there is no evidence for violation of statistical isotropy in the CMB anisotropy map considered here.
+Applied methods of MF-DFA, $R/S$ and SWV, show that {\it WMAP} data is a statistically isotropic data set.
+The value of scaling exponent (Hurst exponent) guarantees that there is no evidence for violation of statistical isotropy in the CMB anisotropy map considered here.